brosquinha/rust_init/README.md

 Nice.
 I also played around with the message to see if there would be any issue with UTF-8 characters.
 There weren't any. 😊

 I also added the executable file created to .gitignore.
 It seemed the right thing to do.

+## Cargo project

+In order to make this already created project a Cargo project ([following the Getting Started guide](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html)), I ran `cargo new rustInit` and then the contents of the rustInit folder created with that to the project's root.

+After running `cargo build`, I got an warning telling me to use snake case instead of came case I've been using so far.
+Good to know, Rust also prefers snake case.
+Renamed the project after learning that.

+I also searched for a better .gitignore for a Cargo project, since the tutorial didn't mention anything about it.